 All that new skin growth and collagen-building mean that, over time, wrinkles become less noticeable, scars and stretch marks slowly fade away, and your face looks brighter and tighter.

 To understand why microneedling works, you need to understand collagen.
-You’ve probably heard of products like collagen cream or our collagen-building SiO Beauty patches, but let’s pause to talk about what collagen actually is.
+You’ve probably heard of products like collagen cream or collagen supplements, but let’s pause to talk about what collagen actually is.
 You’ll want to know because it’s so important for maintaining youthful-looking skin!

 Collagen is a protein in your skin, but it’s not just any protein.
 It makes up most of your dermis (the layer of skin just under the surface), and it’s what gives your skin strength and structure.